 Dear Mr. Finley,

 nurse midwife I admire you.
-Your Web site is so thorough, unbiased,
+Your Web site is

-you will be able to open your museum.
+able to open your museum.
 I think managing a

 "Love the site!!